samolivarez/azure-network-protocols/README.md

 <img src="https://i.imgur.com/fvbiozs.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-This tutorial begins with the prerequesite of having created 2 Virtual Machines; in our case as the above image shows we have VM1 and VM2 in which we will remote into in order to observe the traffic exchanges and protocols between the two VMs using a traffic analyzer tool called Wireshark.
+This tutorial begins with the prerequesite of having created 2 Virtual Machines; in our case as the above image shows we have VM1 and VM2 in which we will remote into in order to observe the traffic exchanges with just a few different protocols between the two VMs using a traffic analyzer tool called Wireshark.
 </p>
 <br />